 There aren’t any tests that can be done before pregnancy to reliably predict an incompetent cervix.
 However, certain tests done before pregnancy, such as an MRI or an ultrasound, can help detect uterine abnormalities that might cause an incompetent cervix.

 An OB-GYN can place a cerclage to hold the cervix closed in the event of cervical incompetence.
 In many cases, this has been effective in the prevention of preterm birth.

-As a management of cervical insufficiency, cerclage is a surgical procedure performed through the vaginal canal.
+As management of cervical insufficiency, cerclage is a surgical procedure performed through the vaginal canal.
 The surgeon stitches the cervix to prevent early dilation.

 The non-surgical approaches of managing cervical incompetence like limiting activity, bed rest, and pelvic rest have not proven effective and their use is discouraged.